kailash-manasarovar/statement/docs/timeline/2023/september.md

 - Why is she slaving away in the fields every day?
 She's over 60.
 - Her man, who was weird with me, is probably more than 20 years younger than her, and has delicate hands and doesn't look overworked at all.
 - Does he spend all his time with her at her home?
 She told me they both live there.
 (The litmus test for a honey-trap relationship where a man has another life.)
-- I remembered she was always going to a local psychic/match-maker in 2016 looking for a man, and knowing what I now know about this town and the monstrous but powerful minority that controls it, I shuddered.
+- I remembered she was always going to a local psychic/match-maker in 2016 looking for a man, and knowing what I now know about this town and the monstrous lie that has turned nearly everyone into a psychopath, I shuddered.
-- Another time I go for vegetables, [Thao](may.md#acupuncture-with-thao-qi) is there, the acupuncturist who told me I had diabetes and I must see my GP about it.
+- Another time I go for vegetables, [Thao](may.md#acupuncture-with-thao-qi) is there, the criminal acupuncturist who told me I had diabetes and I must see my GP about it.
 Is she waiting for me too?
 - She says hi, and asks if I went back to classes at the conservatory after the attack.
 - I say yes I did, strongly.
-- Another time I go for vegetables, [Domingo](../../crimes/protagonists/domingo-et-al.md#domingo-lopez-cano) is there, on his own, accompanying the two little girls from Madrid that he teaches, and who [I told Paloma about](../2024/october.md#meeting-inma-and-paloma-the-spanish-official-in-madrid) in October 2024.
+- Another time I go for vegetables, [Domingo Lopez Cano himself](../../crimes/protagonists/domingo-et-al.md#domingo-lopez-cano) is there, on his own, accompanying, alone, the two little girls from Madrid that he teaches, and who [I told Paloma about](../2024/october.md#meeting-inma-and-paloma-the-spanish-official-in-madrid) in October 2024.
 - I give him a [therapy card](#praying-at-cauterets).
 - He shouts, "ooooh, touch", elongating the word *touch* in a salacious manner, and leaves with the little girls.
 - My friend says, oh you know him, and tells me that she sees him all the time with his daughters.